Bubbet/Risk-Of-Rain-Mods/BubbetsItems/README.md

   - `SOM#0001` for doing most of the icons

 # Changelog
+* v1.6.1 Mod Changes :
+  * Fixed bunny foot crashing when given to something that can fly
+  * Fixed crash in dedicated servers
+  * Fixed shifted quartz indicator being disjointed as a client

 * v1.6.0 Mod Changes :
   * Fixed cooldown for broken clock
   * Ported bunny foot to this mod from my other depreciated mod.